MicroSat 2a & 2B on adapter [SpaceX]

-The MicroSat 2a and 2b are two identical satellites to test technologies for SpaceX's planned 4000-satellite constellation to provide broadband Internet access.
+The MicroSat 2a and 2b are two identical satellites to test technologies for SpaceX's planned 4425-satellite Starlink constellation to provide broadband Internet access.

 These satellites replace the MicroSat 1a and 1b microsatellites as the first test satellites for the SpaceX constellation.
 The first phase of testing will include two satellites: Microsat-2a and Microsat-2b.
 These two satellites are intended to be launched as early as 2017.

 Both of these satellites will be deployed in one mission aboard a SpaceX Falcon-9 v1.2 launch vehicle into an orbital plane of 514 km circular at 97.44 degrees inclination.
 After insertion, the satellite orbits will be raised to the desired mission altitude of 1125 km circular.
 The designed lifetime of each satellite is six months.
 If this lifetime is exceeded, SpaceX plans to continue operation until such time as the primary mission goals can no longer be met, at which point the spacecraft will be deorbited.
 Both Microsat-2a and Microsat-2b are identical in their construction and operation.